Matching Bounds: How Choice of Matching Algorithm Impacts Treatment Effects Estimates and What to Do about It: Quantifying Matching Uncertainty with Matching Bounds.

 \subsection{Computing Matching Bounds for Same-Balance-Subsample ATTs}

 Another quantity of interest is the range of treatment effects in subsamples of the data that are equally balanced or, more generally, satisfy the same constraints.
-What we mean by this is that, by allowing the exclusion or inclusion of certain treated units among matched samples, we can find subsamples that aren't fully representative of the whole treated sample, but that are equally balanced between treated and control.
-There are several reasons why estimates for these subsamples might be interesting to analysts, even if the covariate values considered might not be entirely the same across subsamples: to understand treatment heterogeneity, or as a way to fully characterize uncertainty around matching estimates.
-Indeed it might be the case that subsamples that are very similar in terms of included covariate values lead to very different TE estimates.
-In some other cases, analysts can only estimate a restricted version of the SATT that doesn't include all treated units \citep{Iacus2012, King2017}: sub-sample Matching Bounds can be useful to characterize variation in matching estimates due to selection of such a sub-sample.
-In general, knowledge of the range of TE estimates between equally-good subsamples of the data should inform both empirical evaluation of theoretical premises and policy decision-making based on empirical evaluation.
+That is, by allowing the exclusion or inclusion of certain treated units among the matched samples, we can find subsamples that are equally balanced, at the expense of not fully representing the whole treated sample.
+In some cases, treated units are excluded because of theoretical interest: for example, analysts might not want to include certain units that appear to be outliers with respect to the matching covariates.
+In some other cases, excluding some treated units from the sample is done out of necessity, as no balanced subset of controls can match to all treated units.
+Related to a point of \citet{Iacus2012, King2017}, we note that sub-sample Matching Bounds can be useful to characterize variation in matching estimates due to selection of such a sub-sample.
+In general, knowledge of the range of TE estimates between equally-good subsamples of the data should inform both empirical evaluation of theoretical premises and policy decisions that are based on empirical evaluation.

-For a chosen set of matches, $\W$, that satisfies the requirement that treated units are not matched multiple times, but only either included or excluded in the sub-sample, i.e., $\sum_{j=1}^{N^c}w_{ij} \leq 1$, we define the Sub-Sample Average Treatment Effect (sSATT) as:
+For a chosen set of matches, $\W$, where treated units are not matched multiple times and are either included or excluded in the sub-sample, i.e., $\sum_{j=1}^{N^c}w_{ij} \leq 1$, we adopt the same terminology as \citet{King2017} and define the effect of interest as the Feasible Average Treatment Effect (FSATT):

-again, the estimator of choice is a difference-in-means on the data matched by the chosen $\W$:
+Again, the estimator of choice is a difference-in-means on the data matched by $\W$:

 We differentiate between computing bounds when the desired number of matches is pre-specified by the user and when only lower and upper bounds are placed on the total number of matches.
-Given a desired number of matches, $M$, lower and upper Matching Bounds can be obtained for the sSATT by solving the following integer program:\\ \textbf{Formulation 4:}
+Given a desired number of matches, $M$, lower and upper Matching Bounds can be obtained for the FSATT by solving the following integer program:\\ \textbf{Formulation 2:}